About this session

 About the Presenters

-This session will be co-facilitated by
+This session was co-facilitated by

 High School English teacher, past president of Alberta’s English Language Arts Council, specialist in LGBTQIA2S+, has taught IB and AP literature, including world literature.